DSaurus/threestudio-dreamcraft3D/README.md

 ## Run with your custom image

-First preprocess images to remove background and get depth/normal maps.
+To run with your custom image, first you need preprocess images to remove background and get depth/normal maps.
 You can also get image caption with the following script.

 ```
 # preprocess images